Six Flags Fiesta Texas: History

 Premier Parks, which acquired the Six Flags theme park chain from Time Warner, purchased Fiesta Texas from USAA in October 1998.
 In 1999, Fiesta Texas saw the biggest expansion ever in park history with more than 10 new rides and water rides, as well a rename of the water park to Armadillo Beach.
 With the infusion of new rides, the park saw its annual attendance increase by more than one million visitors.
 Also in 1999, Six Flags Fiesta Texas was awarded Amusement Today's Golden Ticket Award for Best Shows in the theme park industry.
 The park continued to receive the award every year until 2008.

 In March 2006, Six Flags Fiesta Texas expanded its water park and renamed it White Water Bay.
 The rehab included a redesigned plaza, new food and merchandise facilities and four new waterslide attractions.

 The Six Flags company began the process of removing licensed theming company wide across its theme parks from attractions that the park had built in previous years.
 Six Flags Fiesta Texas had to rename and retheme seven rides as well as the kids theme area from Wiggles World to Kidzopolis, all in time for the 2011 season.

 In 2019, the park for the first time in its history, operated at a year-round schedule.
-Before 2019, Fiesta Texas and Six Flags Over Texas both ran their operating seasons from March to the end of the year.
+Before 2019, Fiesta Texas ran their operating seasons from March to the end of the year.
 In 2019, the park opened up a new theme area, DC Universe, which included most of the already established DC Comics themed rides, along with the brand new, Joker Carnival of Chaos.

 A day before the park's 28th anniversary (March 13, 2020), Six Flags suspended all operations across all its properties due to concerns of the COVID-19 pandemic.
-During the time of closure, the park has donated food and supplies to a local hospital and food bank.
+During the time of closure, the park donated its food and supplies to a local hospital and food bank.
 On June 4, Six Flags announced the park would reopen on June 19 to members and season pass holders, and to the general public on June 22.

 On July 28, 2021, plans were announced for the park's 30th-anniversary celebration in 2022 which will begin with a New Year's Eve Kickoff Event.
 Plans include a retheme of the popular Poltergeist roller coaster, a Celebrate 30 Night Show, food festivals, displays, a mini-museum, and a new B&M Dive Coaster, Dr. Diabolical's Cliffhanger.
 The latter ride officially opened on July 30, 2022.

-The park announced two unnamed attractions on December 10, 2022; a racing family single-rail roller coaster, later named Kid Flash Cosmic Coaster, and a kids area at the adjacent White Water Bay.